Ghost347/Usborne_80s_Programming/README.md

 Usborne shared their 1980s books (https://usborne.com/gb/books/computer-and-coding-books).

-This repo is for people to rewrite those old programs in different programming languages:
+The idea of this report is to rewrite those old programs in many of the modern programming languages.

 ## Copyright notice